Pandemic influenza – Common questions

-- Seasonal influenza happens on an annual basis during the cold half of the year throughout the world, typically causing local outbreaks of influenza A and B.
+- Seasonal influenza virus strains constantly change and continually circulate in every part of the world, typically resulting in local outbreaks of influenza A and B.

-- In North America, seasonal influenza usually affects people between November and April.
+- In North America, seasonal influenza usually affects people in the fall and winter.

 - Even though the virus may change slightly from year to year, most people will continue to have some protection against slightly changed viruses, particularly if they are immunized yearly for seasonal influenza.

 - Pandemic influenza is a global epidemic that can happen at any time of the year.
-It typically occurs three to four times each century when a completely new strain of influenza type A virus emerges.
+It typically occurs 3–4 times each century when a completely new strain of influenza type A virus emerges.